yutakasi634/Cell-automata/README.md

 $ make
 ```
 ### Usage
-If you want to implement Ising model, in Ising_model directry,
+If you want to implement Ising model, in Ising_model directory,
 ```
 $ ./Ising_model
 ```
-If you want to test some functions, in test dirctory, you implement test files like discribed above.
+If you want to test some functions, in the test directory, you implement test files as described above.